PastorGL/OneRing/CONFIGURE.md

 * `input.aerospike.host` and `output.aerospike.host` defaults to 'localhost'.
 * `input.aerospike.port` and `output.aerospike.port` defaults to '3000'.

-This concludes the configuration of One Ring CLI.
+This concludes the configuration of One Ring CLI for a single Process.
+After you've assembled a library of basic Processes, you'll may want to know [how to compose](COMPOSE.md) them into larger workflows.